jordannakamoto/floating-logger/README.md

 ### 2. Use Logging in Your Components

-Log messages directly from any component without needing additional imports:
+Log messages directly from any component:

-Example in `page.tsx`:

 ```tsx
 'use client';